 (4) In this section, a reference to a court does not include a reference to the Tribunal.

-139. Variation of commitments (guarantee relating to a regulated contract)
+139. Varying guarantees as to regulated contracts due to illness etc. of guarantor

 (1) In this section, contract of guarantee means a contract of guarantee that relates to a regulated contract.